ximhear/viper-module-generator/README.md

 ```bash
 sudo gem install vipergeng
 ```
-If everything were right, you should have now the vipergem command available in your system console
+If everything were right, you should have now the vipergeng command available in your system console

 ## How to generate a VIPER module with a given name?
 You have just to execute the following command